ietf-teep/architecture/draft-ietf-teep-architecture.md

     own private TAM.
 Another example of a private TAM is a TAM running as a Software-as-a-Service (SaaS) within an SP.

-    A SP or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a Device or set of Devices.
-The TAM is trusted by a device if the TAM's public key is an authorized Trust Anchor in the Device.
-A SP or Device Administrator may run their own TAM, however the Devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.
+    An SP or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
+The TAM is trusted by a device if the TAM's public key is an authorized Trust Anchor in the device.
+An SP or Device Administrator may run their own TAM, however the devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.

-    A SP or Device Administrator is free to utilize multiple TAMs.
-This may be required for a SP to manage multiple different types of devices from different manufacturers, or devices on different carriers, since the Trust Anchor list on these different devices may contain different TAMs.
+    An SP or Device Administrator is free to utilize multiple TAMs.
+This may be required for an SP to manage multiple different types of devices from different manufacturers, or devices on different carriers, since the Trust Anchor list on these different devices may contain different TAMs.
 A Device Administrator may be able to add their own TAM's